This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-Keep your 7UP Cake in an airtight container and store it at room temperature for up to 4 days.
-If you have smaller portions, you can wrap them in plastic wrap.
+- Storage: Keep 7UP cake covered at room temperature for up to 4 days.
+Store in an airtight cake container or wrap in plastic wrap.

 Need help with this recipe?